LeperBoi/Soul/README.md

 # Soul
-A python program to visually model various states of The Soul as a sigil.
+A python program to visually model various states of The Soul with precise detail.
+Considered to be in beta-stage, criticism welcome.

 Soul is defined as the intersection of needs & emotions; the qualia of good & bad that abolishes nihilism.
 -Needs- are based on Maslow's Hierarchy, -Emotions- are based on Plutchick's Wheel of Emotion.